Ender108/SeptimusHardcoreAddon/README.md

   - Download and install the Tamrielic Distribution Patch file and rename it to **[NoDelete] [22] Lawless - Tamrielic Distribution Patch**
   - Download and install the Expanded Tamrielic Distribution Patch and rename it to **[NoDelete] [23] Lawless Expanded - Tamrielic Distribution Patch**

 15.)
-[Scarcity SE - Less Loot Mod](https://www.nexusmods.com/skyrimspecialedition/mods/8647) reduces the amount of loot found in the world and reduces the amount of enchanted items held by merchants.
+[Simply Reduced Loot](https://www.nexusmods.com/skyrimspecialedition/mods/34217) Simply reduces loot in chests and on enemies.
-  - Download and install the main file, choose 4x Loot Rarity and 4x Merchant Item Rarity in the FOMOD, and rename it to **[NoDelete] [24] Scarcity SE - Less Loot Mod**
+  - Download and install the main file, click next then click install in the FOMOD, and rename it to **[NoDelete] [24] Simply Reduced Loot**

 16.)
 [Septimus - Hardcore Addon INI](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/Septimus%20-%20Hardcore%20Addon%20INI.7z) changes the default uncapper settings: No more perks after level 50.
 Health, Magicka, and Stamina gain on level up is reduced from 10 points to 5 points after level 50.
 No carryweight gain on level up.
   - Download and install from archive in the top left of Mod Organizer 2 and rename to **[NoDelete] [25] Septimus - Hardcore Addon INI**